Dental Braces and Retainers

 What Care Can I Expect After the Braces Come Off?

 After braces are taken off, your teeth will be thoroughly cleaned.
 Your orthodontist may want to take another set of X-rays and bite impressions to check how well the braces straightened your teeth and to see if any wisdom teeth have developed.
-If wisdom teeth are beginning to come in after braces have been removed, your orthodontist may recommend the wisdom teeth be pulled to prevent newly straightened teeth from shifting.
+If wisdom teeth are beginning to come in after braces have been removed, your dentist or orthodontist may recommend the wisdom teeth be pulled to prevent newly straightened teeth from shifting.

-Your orthodontist will also fit you with a retainer.
+Your dentist or orthodontist will also fit you with a retainer.
 A retainer is a custom-made, removable appliance that helps teeth maintain their new position after braces have been removed.
 Retainers can also be used to treat minor orthodontic problems.
 The use of a retainer is a very important part of post-braces care.
 Retainers, which are typically made of rubber or clear plastic and metal wires that cover the outside surface of the teeth, need to be worn all the time for the first six months and then usually only during sleep.
 The time frame for wearing a retainer will vary from patient to patient.
 The reason why a retainer is needed is that even though braces may have successfully straightened your teeth, they are not completely settled in their new position until the bones, gums, and muscles adapt to the change.
 Also, after long periods of time, teeth tend to shift.